bdurrani/bdurrani.github.com/_drafts/sse2-adventure.md

 The pointers are passed around via *r9* and *r8*.
 The 32-bit int was passed in via *ecx* and the double via *XMM1*
-The use of `movsd` was new for me and looked into how those ops work.

 Let's take a look at what the optimized looks like.
 I have to modify the code a little to fight against inlining by modifying the function prototype a bit by specifying `noinline`.

 {% highlight c %}
 _declspec(noinline) void Test1(int one, double two, int* three, double* four)